The Thirty Nine Steps (1978 film): Plot

 In 1914, Imperial German spies are everywhere in London.
 After a spate of mysterious assassinations of important British politicians, a retired British Intelligence officer, Colonel Scudder, realises his life and his mysterious black notebook are in danger.
 He turns to Richard Hannay, a mining engineer who is visiting Great Britain for a short time before returning to the Union of South Africa, who happens to be staying in a flat in the same building.
-Scudder tells Hannay of a plot by Prussian (German) 'sleeper' agents, who are planning to precipitate a world war against the Triple Entente alliance (future Allied powers) by assassinating the Royal Greek prime minister while visiting the U.K..
+Scudder tells Hannay of a plot by Prussian (German) 'sleeper' agents, who are planning to precipitate a world war against the Triple Entente alliance (future Allied powers) by assassinating the Royal Greek prime minister while visiting the UK.

 Hannay reluctantly gives Scudder shelter in his flat, despite his initial distrust of him.
 In the morning, Hannay leaves to purchase a train ticket to his family hometown, the village of Strathallan north in Scotland, while Scudder remains at work on his notes in the flat.
 When the Prussian agents attempt to enter the flat, Scudder flees down the fire escape but he is spotted posting a package containing his secret notebook in a pillar box.
-Scudder flees to the St Pancras railway station, where he knows Hannay will be, to give him a second black book.
+Scudder flees to St Pancras railway station, where he knows Hannay will be, to give him a second black book.

 At the railway station, just seconds before he can reach Hannay, Scudder is murdered by the agents.
 With his dying breath he gives Hannay a message he doesn't quite understand.
 Unfortunately however, Hannay is mistaken by witnesses at the railway station as being the assailant and is arrested but is soon captured by the Prussians while being transferred in loose security to jail.
 During their interrogation of Hannay, they ask what he knows of the "Thirty Nine Steps".
 The Prussians allow him to get away and escape in the hope he will later lead them to the secret notebook.
 At St Pancras, Hannay manages to find Scudder's second notebook, but this turns out to be a dummy, with only a three-word riddle in it.
 Only Hannay can understand the riddle, which sends him up to Scotland to find the real notebook.
 Hannay flees to Scotland on a northbound train, but he is forced to make a daredevil escape jumping on a bridge when the police board the railway cars.

-Hannay attempts to solve the mystery whilst on the run from the police "bobbies", led by Chief Superintendent Lomas (Eric Porter), and the Prussian agents, led by Sir Edmund Appleton, a Prussian sympathiser highly placed in the British Royal government.
+Hannay attempts to solve the mystery whilst on the run from the police, led by Chief Superintendent Lomas, and the Prussian agents, led by Sir Edmund Appleton, a Prussian sympathiser highly placed in the British government.